hamdiceylan/code-test/README.md

 Fork this repo and in a public repo on your Github account, push your code.
 Send us a link when ready.

 You have 5 days from receiving this assignment to complete it unless something reasonable occurs.
+If you get this on a Monday or a Tuesday, please submit it by EOD the following Sunday.
 Just communicate if there is an issue.
 Good communication is the backbone of everything.

 ### Questions